Pascha-404/lights-out/README.md

-This is the lights-out game coded in react with some soft animations.
+# This is the lights-out game coded in react with some soft animations.

-# lights-out